Kirkegod/ATMChallenge/README.md

 # Create a named ATM user.
 newPerson = Person.new(name: 'Alfred')

-# Give the user an a banc account.
+# Give the user an a bank account.
 newPerson.create_account
 ```
 The banc account will: